Green Abundance By Design

 Fertilization

-Typically we do not recomend constant fertilization for our plants.
-At the time of planting, organic mater and fertilizer is utilized for the plants establishment.
-In average typical soils this is generally enough to get a plant going and maintain its health.
-In circumstances where a plant looks to be struggling, hard pruning is performed, or certain elements like fruit bearing or flower production are a consideration (like blueberries or hydrangeas) fertilization can be a great way to help a plant rebound for the season.
-Typically fertilization is performed in the early to mid spring time season to provide the boost a plant needs as the growing season starts.
-Rarely do we recomend summer or fall fertilization unless specific maintenance is performed where fertilization would help the plant recover.
-Watering is typically the recommended maintenance for summer to stressed plants.
-Using an organic slow release fertilizer like Plant Tone or Holly Tone will ensure that the plants are not burned by over fertilization.
+Typically we do not recommend constant fertilization for our plants.
+At the time of planting, compost and fertilizer are utilized for the plants establishment.
+In average soils, this is generally enough to get a plant going and to maintain its health.
+In circumstances where a plant looks to be struggling, or if a plant is fruit bearing or has high flower production (like blueberries or hydrangeas), fertilization can be a great way to help a plant rebound for the season.
+Typically fertilization is performed in the early- mid spring timeframe to provide the boost a plant needs as the growing season starts.
+Rarely do we recommend summer or fall fertilization unless specific maintenance is performed where fertilization is helping the plant recover.
+Watering is typically the recommended maintenance for stressed plants during the summer.
+Using an organic, slow release fertilizer like Plant Tone or Holly Tone will ensure that the plants are not burned by over fertilization.

 Care Guide, Newly Planted Native Plants